 Despite the game’s major developmental troubles, Metroid Prime 4 is actually available to preorder through Amazon right now.
-Though we wouldn’t make much of this, as it’s been available to preorder for quite some time with no signs of release any time soon.
+However, we wouldn’t make much of this, as it’s been available to preorder for quite some time with no signs of release any time soon.
 Still, it can be mildly satisfying to put money down on it, even if it won’t make the wait go by any faster.

 - Silent Hill 2 remake: release date window, trailers, gameplay, and more

 - Stellar Blade: release date, trailers, gameplay, and more

 - S.T.A.L.K.E.R 2: Heart of Chornobyl: release date predictions, trailers, gameplay